terrytangyuan/argo-workflow-contributor-workshop/README.md

 Where to debug?
 Provide example exercises. artifact upload issue, main container issue, init container issue, etc. controller log. archiving failed, k8s resource template permission issue

 1. Modify `examples/coinflip.yaml` so that the 'flip-coin' step is recursively repeated until the result of the step is "heads".
-1. K8s resource template
-1. GC, pod, artifacts
+1. Add another step in `examples/k8s-resource.yaml` to print out the output parameters of the K8s resource template.